 If solar panel A is rated at 200 watts, and solar panel B is rated at 350 watts, it stands to reason that you will need fewer B panels to produce the same amount of solar electricity.
 Ratings matter, but they only tell part of the story.

 A solar panel’s degradation rate can also impact planning how many solar panels are needed.
 All solar cells degrade over time.
-(Blame it on physics and the relentless march of time, and if you want more details, check out the link above.)
-Suffice it to say that the lower the degradation rate, the faster commercial solar savings can be realized.
-Perhaps more important, predicting the amount of solar power that’s expected to be generated over 20 or 30 years (or more) can help determine how many solar panels are needed.
+Suffice it to say, the lower the degradation rate, the faster commercial solar savings can be realized.
+Perhaps more importantly, predicting the amount of solar power that’s expected to be generated over 20 or 30 years (or more) can help determine how many solar panels are needed.

 Finally, while not necessarily a factor in how many solar panels are needed, durability is most definitely a factor in how many solar panels need to be purchased over the lifetime of your installation.
 If you plan to use your system in a harsh environment (e.g., desert heat, mountain snow or coastal sea air), the durability of your solar equipment could be a significant factor.
 Less expensive panels are no bargain if they need to be replaced more often.
 And while we’re on this topic, keep in mind that panel warranties matter as well.